itiligent/Sonos-OpenWRT-VLANs/README.md

 ## Step 9: Extra Application Support
 ### Sonos Desktop Appliction (Windws version):
-This version additionally relies on UDP 1900 broadcasts to 255.255.255.255, therfore broadcasts must relayed by Socat as follows:
+The Windows controller application additionally relies on UDP 1900 broadcasts to 255.255.255.255, therefore these broadcasts must also relayed by Socat as follows:

 Adjust and copy the following to `/etc/config/socat`